It’s an arm wrestle between the clubs and Warren Gatland. They are looking each other in the eye and waiting to see who will blink first.

 LIVE BLOG: Michael Duff press conference reaction as Cheltenham Town close in on promotion and Manchester City win Carabao Cup

-Players who are based in England and play in the Premiership are contracted to play for their clubs, unlike the dual contracts that Wales, Scotland and Ireland have.
-There are international periods in which the Premiership players are released to play for their nations but the Lions want the players for a two week training camp outside of the international period which doesn’t start until June 26.
+Players who are based in England and play in the Premiership are contracted to play for their clubs, unlike the dual contracts between club and nation that Wales, Scotland and Ireland have.
+There are international periods in which the Premiership players are released to play for their countries but the Lions want the players for a two-week training camp outside of the international period which doesn’t start until June 26.

-If the Lions want early access to the players then there is a way that they can get them and that is to cough up some wonga and pay the clubs for early access to the club’s assets.
+If the Lions want early access to the players then there is a way that they can get them and that is to cough up some wonga and pay the clubs for early access to their assets.

 This is arguably why Gatland is playing these sly games in the press, because he’s brokering a deal to get away with paying the clubs less for the players.